haotian2006/Chrono/README.md

 * Proximity based replication - Using my spatial hashing grid library that I have open sourced [here](https://parihsz.github.io/Schlop/Grid.html), I can efficiently find players in proximity & dynamically calculate the tick rate for their replication.
 What this does, is it reduces updates for player's far away - which will reduce bandwidth.
 * Dynamic interpolation buffer - My interpolation buffer is dynamically calculated using tick rate + the average latency of the preceding packets - and then checking the packet offset distance between the arrived & average latency
 * Snapshot interpolation - Smoothly interpolates between snapshots to provide non jittery movement mechanics and deal with packet loss.
 * Buffer based networking - Packs data into buffers to lower bandwidth even at higher tick rates.
+Packs quaternions into f16s and position vectors.
 * Disabled roblox replication - Fully disable roblox character replication to lower bandwidth and use custom replication to its full capacity.
 * Custom characters - By parenting the character to the camera on the server and creating a simulated rig on the client, my system allows for a custom character controller - server authoritative movement and custom physics / collissions.
 This feature is still in the works.
 * Network delta - Only send changes in the cframe and applying it later - also opens doors to further compression by part in the future.